Jay9711/Assignement1/README.md

 #STEPS TO USE THE CODE.

-Download the dataset and make the correct file PATH Click on the ipynb file and it will open up on your Google Colab.
+1.Download the dataset and make the correct file PATH

+2. Click on the ipynb file and it will open up on your Google Colab.

-Enter Ctrl + F9 ( To execute all the cells.)
+3. Enter Ctrl + F9 ( To execute all the cells.)

-Modify the code the way you want to increase the efficently.
+4. Modify the code the way you want to increase the efficently.